Minetest-Unified-Library/MTUL-suite/README.md

 # Modules and their docs:
 https://minetest-unified-library.github.io/MTUL-b3d/
 * adds a library for reading and writing blitz3d models from strict Lua tables.
+* also adds tools for looking up animation data

 https://minetest-unified-library.github.io/MTUL-CPML/
 * adds an extensive math library